 Diabetic macular edema (DME) is a leading cause of adult vision loss in developed countries and, despite current treatment options, is a substantial unmet medical need.

 DME is caused by disruption of the blood/retinal barrier with increased permeability of the retinal vasculature leading to the accumulation of fluid in the macula and vision loss.
 Although DME can occur at any stage of diabetic retinopathy, its prevalence increases in patients with advanced diabetic retinopathy, poor glycemic control, and hypertension.

 Intravitreal plasma kallikrein inhibitors may be efficacious in both improving symptoms of the disease, such as deteriorating visual acuity, and slowing disease progression.
 Direct injection into the eye delivers a high drug concentration at the desired site of action with a low systemic exposure resulting in the potential for a safe and effective treatment.
-Pre-clinical pharmacokinetic studies have shown that KVD001 is retained within the eye for a prolonged period.

 Despite current treatment options to prevent or reverse DME there remains a major unmet clinical need.